Halke1986/starsector-ai-tweaks/README.md

 Vanilla target leading algorithm calculates only approximate intercept point, even for ships that are supposed to have excellent autofire accuracy.
 AI Tweaks replaces the vanilla algorithm with an improved one.
 The improved algorithm calculates exact intercept point by solving quadratic equations.
-Accuracy bonus machanism is respected, so ships with low combat readiness will still have difficulties with target tracking.
+Accuracy bonus mechanism is respected, so ships with low combat readiness will still have difficulties with target tracking.
 The difference is most noticeable for ship PD weapons tracking missiles aimed at different allied ships.